Last Sunday after Pentecost

 Most amiable Jesus, we thank Thee for having called us to Thy Church, and for having communicated to us Thy doctrine.
 Give us grace to become by it each day better and more pleasing to Thee, and finally to attain eternal happiness.
 Enlighten also the nations living in heresy and darkness, that they may know Thee, and be delivered from the wrath to come.
 Amen.

-Solemnity of Our Lord Jesus Christ, King of the Universe
+Solemnity of Our Lord Jesus Christ,

 The Last Sunday of the Church Year

 The Solemnity of Our Lord Jesus Christ, King of the Universe, formerly referred to as "Christ the King," was established by Pope Pius XI in 1925 as an antidote to secularism, a way of life which leaves God out of man's thinking and living and organizes his life as if God did not exist.
 The feast is intended to proclaim in a striking and effective manner Christ's royalty over individuals, families, society, governments, and nations.
 Today's Mass establishes the titles for Christ's royalty over men:

 1) Christ is God, the Creator of the universe and hence wields a supreme power over all things; "All things were created by Him";

 2) Christ is our Redeemer, He purchased us by His precious Blood, and made us His property and possession.